rossaddison/yii2-house2house/README.md

 **What repository did you learn the most from in developing this repository?**

 I have rearranged quite a bit of the code from https://github.com/DevGroup-ru/dotplant2 regarding the installation and backup module that is available here and thanks to their ideas I have been able to transfer this to the community.
+The symfony process component has been an interesting integration to work with.